 So, for instance, instead of asking yourself, “How can I increase revenue?” try asking “How can I get more customers?”
 When you use these four categories as starting points, the big problem of increasing revenue is broken down into bite-size pieces, and you can start making actionable plans.

-Similarly, reducing overhead sounds almost too simple to work.
+Similarly, spending less on operating activities sounds almost too simple to work.
 But it does—reducing the cost of goods sold or cost of services (COGS or COS, respectively) will grow your bottom line.
 That can mean more cash to work with each month.

 How you reduce overhead will depend a lot on your business, but looking for less expensive vendors, living with less, buying in bulk, or joining a buying cooperative are all steps in the right direction.